MeadCo/ScriptX.Print.Client/docs/api.md

 | slicenseGuid | string | the license GUID as provided by MeadCo.
 Optional unless will call GetLicenseAsync() without calling apply |

 <br/>
-<a id="MeadCoScriptXPrintLicensing.connectLite"></a>
+<a id="MeadCo.ScriptX.PrintLicensing.connectLite"></a>
 <h3 style="margin: 10px 0px; border-width: 0 0 2px 0; border-style: solid; border-color: #ede9e9">
-    MeadCoScriptXPrintLicensing.connectLite(serverUrl, slicenseGuid, revision, path)</h3>Specify the server to use and the license Guid in order to get details on the license via the License propertyor function GetLicenseAsync()
+    MeadCo.ScriptX.PrintLicensing.connectLite(serverUrl, slicenseGuid, revision, path)</h3>Specify the server to use and the license Guid in order to get details on the license via the License propertyor function GetLicenseAsync()

 | Param | Type | Description |